Makuya: Beliefs and tenets

 The Makuyas stress "a return to the dynamic faith of the original Gospel of early Hebraic Christianity, as opposed to the dogmatic, institutionalized, European-dominated churches."
-In their view, when biblical religion was introduced to the Hellenistic world, its lively spirit was interpreted within Greek logic and eventually replaced by a set of theological creeds.
-The Makuyas, thus, seek to restore this original spirit by returning to its Hebrew roots, and learning about the Bible accordingly.
+In their view, when biblical religion was introduced to the Hellenistic world, its lively spirit was interpreted within Greek logic and eventually replaced by a set of creeds.
+The Makuyas seek to restore this original spirit by returning to the Jewish roots of Christianity and learning about the Bible accordingly.

-The Makuyas are not only concerned about individual salvation, they are also concerned about the spiritual restoration, or the enhancement, of each nation and social group.
+The Makuyas are concerned about individual salvation and the spiritual restoration, or enhancement, of each nation and social group.
 For example, they regard the contemporary value system of Japanese society as existentially deteriorated, overtly self-centered, with little consideration of fundamental moral virtues, traditional heritage, or the common and public good of the society as a whole.
-Unlike nearly all other Christians in Japan, the Makuyas, rather, respect their cultural heritage and seek to inspire, or "re-awaken" as they put it, the "existential spirit of the Japanese people."
-In this respect, many Japanese Shintoists and Buddhists who share the same concern support Makuya's cause.
+Unlike nearly all other Christians in Japan, the Makuyas, instead, respect their cultural heritage and seek to inspire, or "re-awaken", as they put it, the "existential spirit of the Japanese people."
+In this respect, many Japanese Shintoists and Buddhists who share the same concern support Makuyas' cause.
 Further, the Makuyas do not seek to proselytize their faith to adherents of other religions, nor do they urge them to become Makuya members, because the Makuyas believe in religious pluralism, tolerance, and coexistence.
-In this sense, Makuya is best viewed, as they themselves see it, not as a "sect," but as a "movement," not as an "exclusive" but as an "inclusive" group.
+In this sense, Makuya is best viewed, as they see it, not as a "sect", but as a "movement", not as an "exclusive" but as an "inclusive" group.

-Unlike other Christians, who use the cross as their symbol, the Makuyas take the seven-armed Jewish menorah as their religious emblem, and they display it on their badges or pendants.
-They prefer to use the menorah as their religious symbol rather than the cross, because to them, the cross is a symbol of "suffering" but the menorah is a symbol of "hope."
-The Makuyas have developed, or incorporated, a number of religious observances, customs and rituals.
+Unlike other Christians, who use the Christian cross as their symbol, the Makuyas take the seven-armed Jewish menorah as their religious emblem, and they display it on their badges or pendants.
+They prefer to use the menorah as their religious symbol rather than the cross, because to them, the cross symbolizes "suffering," but the menorah is a symbol of "hope".
+The Makuyas have developed, or incorporated, a number of religious observances, customs, and rituals.
 They also engage in convocations, marriage ceremonies, and pilgrimages.

-Today, the Makuya movement has about a hundred branches all over the world, including Japan, Israel, the United States, Canada, Denmark, France, the United Kingdom, Spain, Mexico, Brazil, Paraguay, China, Taiwan, South Korea, India and Indonesia.
+Today, the Makuya movement has about a hundred branches, including in Japan, Israel, the United States, Canada, Denmark, France, the United Kingdom, Spain, Mexico, Brazil, Paraguay, China, Taiwan, South Korea, India and Indonesia.
 Following, in part, the biblical tradition (2 Samuel 24), the movement does not conduct a census; hence, the exact number of its members remains unknown.
-It is known, however, that about 300,000 copies of its major magazine, The Light of Life, are being subscribed to and issued every month.
+However, it is known that about 300,000 copies of its major magazine, The Light of Life, are subscribed to and issued monthly.

 For those Makuyas who live in Japan, more concretely, Teshima outlined a small number of tenets which he called "Our Beliefs" and they are intended to define the core beliefs of the Makuya: